wsmelton/old_github_io/_posts/2017-08-30-dbatools-sql-agent.md

 	Write-DbaDataTable -SqlInstance $server -Database db1 -Table FreeSpace -AutoCreateTable
 ```

 I'm just writing my data out to the table "db1.dbo.FreeSpace".
-If you have more than one server you need to capture to, just add them as a comma-seperated list to the `$server` variable.
+If you have more than one server you need to capture to, just add them as a comma-separated list to the `$server` variable.

 #### Create the Agent Job